otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
-A client must always upload new Client and Prekey Profiles when one of these scenarios happen.
-A client does not delete the old values but rather replace them on these scenarios.
+A client must always upload new Client and Prekey Profiles when one of these scenarios happen, and replace the old stored values.
 The maximum number of client profiles and prekey profiles that can be published in one message is 255 respectively.

 Prekey Messages are included in this message when there are few or none messages left on the Prekey Server.
 This can be checked by sending a "Storage Status